Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 02.23.48 UTC
+- WIB: Kamis, 14 Agustus 2025 03.31.40 UTC
-- WITA: Kamis, 14 Agustus 2025 03.23.48 UTC
+- WITA: Kamis, 14 Agustus 2025 04.31.40 UTC
-- WIT: Kamis, 14 Agustus 2025 04.23.48 UTC
+- WIT: Kamis, 14 Agustus 2025 05.31.40 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: motivational
+Kategori: success